 This repository contains tools for transforming a 360-degree panoramic image into planar images, allowing extraction of specific views from the panorama.
-The converter generates multiple planar images with specified yaw angles, field of view, and pitch angle, providing a way to visualize different perspectives from a single panorama image.
+The converter generates multiple planar images with specified yaw angles, multiple pitch angles, field of view, and resolution, providing a way to visualize different perspectives from a single panorama image.

 This implementation is based on the Medium blog post by Coding Ballad: Unwrapping the View: Transforming 360° Panoramas into Intuitive Videos with Python